Prepare your passport and fill in our simple online form in less than 5 minutes

 From 2021 the electronic visa system will also be implemented for the Moscow, Sochi and Kazan regions.
 However, for the time being, the e-Visa can only be processed for travel to the Russian Far East, St. Petersburg and Leningrad, and for the Kaliningrad region.
 This type of visa dramatically speeds up the processing of such a document.
 Electronic visas for these Russian regions allow an 8-day stay in the country for tourist purposes.
 They do not allow you to work, live or study in Russia.

 The only travellers who are exempt from applying for a visa to travel to Russia are citizens of Argentina, Colombia, Ecuador and Peru.

-The Russian immigration authorities reserve the right of admission to your country.
-If a person represents a threat to security or national interests, they will refuse entry to the country.
+The Russian immigration authorities reserve the right of admission to their country.
+If a person represents a threat to security or national interests, they will refuse their entry to the country.